0xCSMNT/slither-issue-poc/README.md

 The `removeComponent` function with `force=true` attempts to burn any remaining token balance by transferring tokens to the dead address (`0x000000000000000000000000000000000000dEaD`).

-Slither ran perfectly on all development until the nested try catch was added to this function
+Slither ran perfectly on all development until the nested try catch was added to this function (taken from the real contract)

 ```solidity
 function removeComponent(address component, bool force) external onlyOwner onlyWhenNotRebalancing {